camfarms/my-website/content/myPortfolio/hobbies/traveling/italy2021.md

 *PICTURE OF ALL OF US HERE*

-Needless to say, Jake and I were exhausted and SUPER jetlagged... so that first day was a little rough and we ended up falling asleep while exploring Padova.
+Needless to say, Jake and I were exhausted and SUPER jet lagged... so that first day was a little rough and we ended up falling asleep while exploring Padova.

 *PICTURE OF JAKE PASSED OUT*